coreboot/coreboot/Documentation/releases/coreboot-4.11-relnotes.md

 ### `TSEG` and  `cbmem_top()` mapping

-Significant refactoring has bee done to achieve some consistency across platforms and to reduce code duplication.
+Significant refactoring has been done to achieve some consistency across platforms and to reduce code duplication.

 ### Build system amenities ###